dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Statechart.md

 It may be safe enough to rely on the dispute window being half the defunding window, so peekaboo could be avoided.
 The defunding would be known before the solution was presented, at any rate.

+### Should be able to fund a packet that is in pending state

 ## Problems due to XState and its tooling
 Statechart too large to load in studio effectively - in this case, what is the point of even having the studio ?